paulinedangla/MySQL/README.md

 This work is therefore still in progress and is regularly updated.

 ## What did you take away from this learning ?

+- SQL structured queries provide concrete solutions to complex issues.
+- SQL is a complete language because it allows databases to use a universal language to transmit information.

+## What are the new paths to explore now ?

+- The relationship between the SQL language and other languages.
+- Streamline my queries through several databases (virtual or not).